Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 	**Prerequisites**

 	- A :term:`Particl Desktop` wallet with any number of PART coins greater than 0.
-	- PART coins in your :guilabel:`public` balance.
+	- PART coins in your :guilabel:`Public` balance.
 	- An active internet connection.
 	- A separate device to convert into a staking :term:`node <Node>` (required for cold staking only).